RFK suspends campaign, throws support behind President Donald Trump * WorldNetDaily * by Bob Unruh

 Independent presidential candidate Robert F. Kennedy Jr., a member of a family with decades of adherence to the Democrat party in America, on Friday suspended his campaign and threw his support behind President Donald Trump because he simply could not agree with the nation’s current Democrat party.

-He criticized the party for abandoning, in fact trying to destroy, democracy with a government-tech censorship campaign that he blamed for working to try to keep him off the ballot and to put President Donald Trump in Jail.
+He criticized the party for abandoning – in fact, trying to destroy – democracy with a government-tech censorship campaign that he blamed for working to try to keep him off the ballot and to put President Donald Trump in jail.

 RFK Jr: “The only thing that will save our country and our children is if we choose to love our kids more than we hate each other.”